raindropio/help/docs/getting-started/import.md

 ### `TXT`
 Txt file should have a url per row

+### `ENEX` (Evernote)
+You can transfer all your web-clips (bookmarks) from Evernote to Raindrop.io, description and tags will be imported as well.
+Be sure to select `ENEX` as a file format of [export in Evernote](https://help.evernote.com/hc/en-us/articles/209005557-Export-notes-and-notebooks).

 ### `Pinterest`
 Pinterest itself doesn't have any tools to export your data.
 But you can try to use great third-party app called [Pinback](https://pinbackit.github.io/) that can help you download export file.
 Just follow instructions on [Pinback](https://pinbackit.github.io/) site.